 Hallwright had suffered severe humiliation "well in excess of that required by the gravity of the offence", the judge said.

 Hallwright's lawyer, Paul Davison QC, successfully argued for one of the key aspects of the humiliation to be permanently suppressed.

-The judge condemned the crown and media for their "unhealthy degree of glee of the misfortunate of someone who might be in a more fortunate position....
+The judge condemned media for their "unhealthy degree of glee of the misfortunate of someone who might be in a more fortunate position....